 - Use hyphens “-” to separate different words in your post URL.

 - Avoid using stop words in your post URL.
-Here’s a list of stop words by Yoast that you need to avoid using in your post URL.
+Here’s a list of stop words from Semrush that you need to avoid using in your post URL.

 - Implement and use HTTPS if possible in your link structure.
 You can use Cloudflare to enable SSL on your website for free.

-- Use a WordPress plugin like Yoast to check if your URL is optimized for SEO.
+- Use a WordPress plugin like Yoast or Rank Math SEO to check if your URL is optimized for SEO.

-It is just like restarting your smart phone or laptop.
+It is just like restarting your smartphone or laptop to fix some glitches.